top of page

 STEP 4

 When the water is nearly evaporated, uncover the pan.
-Now that the jiaozi have been steamed, the oil added at the beginning remains, and the jiaozi can be pan-fried until brown and crispy on the bottom.
+The oil added at the beginning remains, and the jiaozi can be pan-fried until brown and crispy on the bottom.

 NOTE: Take care when opening the lid, steam escaping from underneath will be hot.